 Chicanes: These can be effective in reducing vehicle speeds on wider roads.
 Although chicane designs vary considerably they generally consist of 2 types:

 (a) single lane working made up of kerb buildouts, staggered on alternate sides of the road, narrowing the road so that traffic from one direction has to give way to opposing traffic;

 (b) two-way working, using kerb buildouts to provide deflection, but with lanes separated by road markings, or a central island.
 The single lane working chicane relies heavily on opposing traffic flows to influence speeds.
 However, the need to accommodate long/large vehicles generally ensures that smaller vehicles, such as cars and motorcycles, can often negotiate the chicane at higher speed.
 Chicanes are often very difficult to accommodate where there are regular private drives and accesses.

-Roundabouts / mini roundabouts: Where a small central island is used, this can influence speeds.
-The roundabout geometry should make sure that there is adequate deflection to slow vehicles down on approaching the roundabout and prevent them accelerating away too quickly from the roundabout as they exit.
-Mini roundabouts should only be considered where they create a 3 arm mini roundabout and the central island should be raised for better visibility.
-Double mini roundabouts can be used at offset 4 arm junctions if there is sufficient offset of the minor roads.
+Roundabouts and mini-roundabouts: Where a small central island is used, this can influence speeds.
+The roundabout geometry should make sure there is adequate deflection to slow vehicles down on approaching the roundabout and prevent them accelerating away too quickly as they exit.
+Mini-roundabouts should only be considered where they create a 3 arm mini-roundabout and the central island should be raised for better visibility.
+Double mini-roundabouts can be used at offset 4 arm junctions if there is sufficient offset of the minor roads.

 Gateways: These are features at the entry to villages and towns, generally where the speed limit begins, to increase driver awareness.